honeybee/honeybee-agavi-cmf-vendor/docs/entity_glance.md

 ### Custom view-template
 A glance is just another way to render the entity so it can have its own view-template definition.
-A default template and default styling are provided for it.
-Eventual additional stylings should go into the SCSS located at "*pub/static/themes/<theme_name>/components/glance/_view-template.scss*"
+When relying on that, eventual additional stylings should go into the SCSS located at "*pub/static/themes/<theme_name>/components/glance/_view-template.scss*"

 To use a defined view-template just specify its name in the glance config.
 ```